-The claims owned by Almaden with respect to the Tuligtic Property are held 100% by Minera Gorrion S.A. de C.V., a subsidiary of Almaden Minerals Ltd. through the holding company, Puebla Holdings Inc., and are subject to a 2% NSR in favour of Almadex.
+Almaden's interest with respect to the Tuligtic Property is held by Minera Gorrion S.A. de C.V., a subsidiary of Almaden Minerals Ltd. through the holding company, Puebla Holdings Inc., and are subject to a 2% NSR in favour of Almadex.

-To maintain a claim in good standing, the holder is required to meet annual exploration or exploitation expenditure requirements.
-Currently, based on the New Concessions, the Tuligtic Property is subject to expenditure requirements of approximately \$1,270,000 per year.
-However, the Company has substantial historic expenditures which can be used to offset the annual requirements.
+To maintain a claim in good standing in Mexico, the holder is required to meet annual exploration or exploitation expenditure requirements.
+Given that the Original Concessions have reverted to application status, the Company has been advised that currently there are no taxes or expenditure requirements relating to them.